Tennessee State Route 26: DeKalb County

 SR 26/US 70 continues through Watertown and moves into DeKalb County, becoming Nashville Highway as it moves through the towns of Alexandria, Liberty, and Dowelltown.
 During this time SR 26/US 70 runs two concurrencies with SR 53 (from Liberty to Alexandria) and SR 96 (from Liberty to just west of Smithville) with the routes briefly overlapping in Liberty so that all four routes run together.

 After leaving Dowelltown, the highways go up a hill and end the concurrency with SR 96 at the top.
 SR 26/US 70 moves through Smithville as West Broad St, later East Broad St, and moves east, becoming Sparta Highway as it does so.
 It then crosses Center Hill Lake and moves into White County.

 White County

 It moves into the west side of Sparta and becomes West Brockman Way before having an interchange with SR 111 and US 70S, where US 70S ends, before entering downtown and coming to an end at an intersection with SR 1, which US 70 continues east concurrent with towards Crossville.

+History

+Until US 70 was commissioned in Tennessee in 1926, the route was signed solely as SR 26.
+Prior to the 1930s, SR 26 followed its current route in its entirety (except for any later bypasses), but turned north on a path towards Cookeville to intersect SR 24.
+That segment would later become SR 42 in the 1930s, and then SR 111 by the mid 1970s.